 Nutrition Information Panel

-The information panel on the label shows the content of kilojoules (energy – kJ), protein, fat, carbohydrate, fibre, sodium and potassium in an average serve of the food as well as for 100 grams of the product.
-The “Per 100 grams” column enables you to compare the value of different foods on an even basis.
-The average serve size will depend on the specific food item.
+The information panel on a food label shows the amount of kilojoules (energy – kJ), protein, fat, carbohydrate, fibre, sodium and potassium in an average serving of the food, as well as the amount of each contained in 100 grams of the product.
+The “Per 100 grams” column allows you to compare the nutritional value of different foods or brands given the same quantity of food.
+The average serving size will vary depending on the specific food and brand you’re looking at.

-For example, a 200 gram carton of yoghurt has a stated serve of 100 grams.
-However you would usually consume the entire 200 gram carton.
-To calculate the nutritional information contained on the panel all the figures would have to be doubled.
+For example, a 200g carton of yoghurt has recommended serving size of 100g.
+However, you’d usually consume the entire 200g carton.
+To calculate the nutritional information contained in your 200g serving, you’d need to double all the figures on the nutritional label.

 ‘Lite’ or ‘Light’

-This term is often very confusing as it may refer to the sugar, salt, fat or even the food’s colour or flavour.
-It does not always mean that a food is low in kilojoules (calories) or fat, as many consumers often believe.
+This term is often very confusing as it can refer to the sugar, salt, fat or even the food’s colour or flavour content.
+And surprisingly, it doesn’t always mean a food is low in kilojoules (calories) or fat, as many people believe.

-- ‘Light’ cheese has less fat and occasionally less salt; however, the fat content can still be high.
+- ‘Light’ cheese contains less fat and occasionally less salt; however, the fat content can still be just as high.

-Our recommendation is to read the label carefully before you decide to buy!
-Whichever characteristic of the food is being ‘lightened’, should be stated along with a comparison with the regular foodstuff.
+Read every label carefully before you decide to buy a product!
+Whichever characteristic of the food is being ‘lightened’ should be stated, along with a comparison against the regular alternative of the food in question.

 Reduced-fat foods usually contain 25% or 33% less fat than their regular counterparts.
 The food must not contain more than 75% of the total fat content of the same quantity of the regular food product or reference food.
 Note that ‘reduced-fat’ foods are not necessarily low in fat.
 Examples are reduced-fat milk, cheese, margarine spreads, mayonnaise, sour cream and dairy desserts.

-‘Low Fat’ foods must contain no more than 3 g total fat per 100 grams of product; or no more than 1.5 g of fat if a liquid food.
+‘Low fat’ foods can’t contain more than 3g total fat per 100g of product; or no more than 1.5g of fat if you’re looking at a liquid food.

-‘Fat free’ foods must contain no more than 0.15 g fat per 100 g of food.
+‘Fat-free’ foods must contain no more than 0.15 g fat per 100 g of food.
 Note that fat-free products (such as soft drinks, fruit juices, bread, pasta and alcoholic drinks) can still be high in calories/kilojoules if they contain large amounts of sugar (or alcohol) or if large amounts are consumed.
+Often fat-free products have significant amounts of sugar to “compensate” for the loss of flavour from the reduced fat content, so be sure to check the nutritional label!

 ‘. . . % Fat-Free’

-The food must meet the requirements for ‘low fat’ and must carry a statement of the actual fat content (expressed as a percentage of the food) close to the claim.
+The food must meet the requirements for ‘low-fat’ and must specify the actual fat content (expressed as a percentage of the food) close to the claim.

-Cholesterol occurs only in foods of animal origin, so fruits, vegetables, grains, nuts, seeds and foods made from plants are automatically free of cholesterol.
+Cholesterol occurs only in animal foods, so fruits, vegetables, grains, nuts, seeds and foods made from plants are automatically free from cholesterol.

-This food label can be confusing as it is often interpreted to mean no- or low-fat.
-Many foods are free of cholesterol such as oils, vegetable margarines, avocado and nuts but remain high in fat.
+This food claim can be confusing as it’s often interpreted to mean the product contains no- or low-fat.
+Many foods are free of cholesterol such as oils, vegetable margarines, avocado and nuts, yet remain high in fat.

 ‘Cooked in Vegetable Oil’

-Does not necessarily mean ‘polyunsaturated’ or ‘mono-unsaturated’.
-One of the most common oils used to fry high fat snacks and fast foods is palm oil, which is 50 % saturated.
-While it is a vegetable oil, it differs greatly from the unsaturated vegetable oils such as Canola, soya bean and sunflower oil.
+This food claim doesn’t necessarily mean ‘polyunsaturated’ or ‘mono-unsaturated’.
+One of the most common oils used to fry high-fat snacks and fast foods is palm oil, which is 50% saturated fat – making it a less than ideal choice.
+While it is technically a vegetable oil, it differs greatly from unsaturated vegetable oils such as Canola, soya bean and sunflower oil.

-If one of these oils is used in the food, it will usually be listed on the food item.
-If not, you can assume it is palm oil or a hydrogenated (hardened and therefore saturated) vegetable oil.
+If one of these oils is used in the food, it’s usually listed on the food label.
+If the vegetable oil isn’t specified, you can assume it’s palm oil or a hydrogenated (hardened and therefore saturated) vegetable oil.

 To be labelled ‘polyunsaturated’ at least 40% of the total fat content of a food must be polyunsaturated; and no more than 20% of the total fat content should be saturated fat.
 Polyunsaturated margarines, spreads, mayonnaise, oils, salad dressings and biscuits are often perceived to mean low in fat and therefore ‘non-fattening’.
 Not so.
 Excessive intake of any type of fat or oil will result in weight gain.